hturnbull93/makers_notes/skills_workshops/callbacks_async_javascript.md

 ```

 However, a risk of this is that synchronous code cannot rely on something returned from asynchronous code, because all the synchronous code will execute before the async event queue is started.

+### setTimeout

+The `setTimeout` function takes a callback and a time in ms as arguments.

+It executes after the stack after waiting however many ms.